 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 Sleep Number and Casper are both well-known mattress companies that could be considered pioneers in their respective areas.
 Sleep Number opened in the 1980s and played a role in popularizing the use of air-filled chambers to customize the bed’s firmness.
-Casper started in 2014 and is one of the first mattress companies to sell compressed bed-in-a-box mattresses.
+Casper started in 2014 and popularized the model of compressing mattresses and shipping them in boxes.

 While Sleep Number and Casper enjoy strong reputations, they have different mattress offerings with unique pros and cons.
 We’ll take an in-depth look at their models, covering the cost, sizing options, materials, and performance to help you narrow down your choices.
 We’ll also clarify what you should know about warranties, shipping policies, and sleep trials.

 We’ve worked hard to show you which mattresses are the best fit for you.
 Check out our full mattress guides listed below!

 |Price Range (Queen)|

 |Adjustable, Soft (3) to Firm (8)||Medium (5), Medium Firm (6)|

 |Sleep Trial & Warranty|